-The following month Joseph-Michel and Jaques-Etienne Montgolfier made the first untethered manned flight.
+The following month Joseph-Michel and Jacques-Etienne Montgolfier made the first untethered manned flight.

-Modern hot air balloons, with and an onboard heat source, would be developed by Ed Yost during the 1950's.
+Modern hot air balloons, with an onboard heat source, would be developed by Ed Yost during the 1950s.

 The clue should be in the name with this one but, yes, mayonnaise is one of the greatest French inventions of all time.